Frequently Asked Questions

 Below are listed some questions you may have about the Writing Fellows program.
 If there are any other questions that you have, or items that you feel need to be added to the list, please contact Julie Foust Andrew at firstname.lastname@example.org or 797-3645.

 How Do I Get Help from a Writing Fellow?

 Writing Fellows are available for help in classes whose instructors have requested their assistance.
 If you are a student in a course that does not use WFs and you would like help with your writing, the on-campus Writing Center can help.

-How Can I Become a WF?
+How Can I Become a Writing Fellow?

 WFs receive a $600 stipend for their services each semester.
 These services include reading and commenting on papers, attending meetings, and counseling two to three times with approximately fifteen students over the course of the semester.